Struggling to turn leads into paying customers?

 In a study by Marketing Sherpa, fixing lead nurturing mistakes lead to a colossal 79% increase in conversions.
-That’s thousands of recovered conversions!
+That’s thousands of recovered sales!

-When done right, lead nurturing can help you to generate more leads and convert more prospects into customers, resulting in a huge increase in revenue.
+When done right, lead nurturing can help you to generate more leads.
+More leads means more opportunities to convert prospects into customers.
+And more customers means a huge increase in revenue.

-Here’s an example of what the lead nurturing process might look like:
+Here’s an example from the Boston Turner Group of what a lead nurturing process might look like:

-Unfortunately, most marketers make some fatal mistakes along the way that are killing their conversions.
+Unfortunately, most marketers make some fatal mistakes along the way that kill their conversions.

 When it comes to generating leads and making sales, understanding your ideal prospect is everything.